Government and Politics (GVPT)College of Behavioral and Social Sciences

 Pi Sigma Alpha, the National Political Science Honor Society, is the only honor society for college students of political science and government in the United States.
 The Alpha Zeta chapter of Pi Sigma Alpha was founded in 1938 at the University of Maryland, College Park.
 Since then, the chapter has hosted a variety of activities and worked closely with the Department of Government & Politics.
 For more information, please visit www.gvpt.umd.edu/psa .

 Black Political Student Association was founded in 2008 at the University of Maryland, College Park.
 The goal of the Black Political Student Association (BPSA) is to unite political-minded university students and discuss issues going on in the world.
 BPSA aims to build solidarity between Black Government & Politics majors, ignite interest in community involvement, provide opportunities for professional development, and get more Black students involved in the Government & Politics program at UMD.

 Scholarships and Financial Assistance

 GVPT students are encouraged to apply for Government and Politics Departmental Scholarships and outside scholarship opportunities.
 For more information on these scholarships, please visit www.gvpt.umd.edu/undergraduate/scholarships .

 Awards and Recognition

-Government and Politics students have had enormous success in winning campus and national awards.
-Many students have been chosen as university commencement speaker, university medal winner, selected for national undergraduate conferences, and won national scholarships for graduate and law school.
+Government and Politics students have had great success in winning campus and national awards.
+Our students have been chosen as university commencement speaker and university medal winner.
+Many students are regularly selected for national undergraduate conferences and have won national scholarships for graduate and law school.
 The Undergraduate Director nominates deserving students for departmental and university awards and recognition, and students are informed through the advising office of new opportunities to apply.